okp980/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines prints the last 10 lines in a file 5-firstlines prints the first 10 lines
-6-third_line displays the third line of the file iacta
+6-third_line displays the third line of the file iacta 7-file creates a file with content in it